Students sitting on the third floor of the Student Center studying and having conversations.

 Approved Appeals

 • The Academic Plan is a contract between the student and Montclair State University.
-Students must complete all listed courses on their academic plan with no failures, withdrawals or incomplete grades to stay eligible for financial aid.
-If a student does not follow the plan, their spring financial aid will be cancelled and they lose all aid eligibility for the rest of the academic year, including the summer term.
+Students must pass all listed courses on their academic plan with no failures, withdrawals or incomplete grades to stay eligible for financial aid.
+If a student does not follow the plan, their spring financial aid will be canceled and they lose all financial aid eligibility for the rest of the academic year, including the summer term.

 • If a student’s schedule changes in any way, they must upload a revised academic plan to NEST > StudentForms.